-Does your hotel have a lots of followers but few interactions?
+Does your hotel have a lot of followers but few interactions?
 Don’t worry, most brands do.
 Although it is necessary to have followers on social media, it is ideal to have an engaged audience rather than a large one.
-Engaged audience members will become your #1 fans and will continue to speak about your brand long after they have turned off their screens.
+Interested audience members will become your #1 fans and will continue to speak about your brand long after they have turned off their screens.
 Growing your engagement is a sign that your audience enjoys your content and may eventually purchase your product or service.

 Once you’ve decided what platforms are best for your hotel, take a look at social media strategy for hotels and hone in on your brand’s identity.
-Strengthening your brand not only comes from a fancy logo, but also each social media post.
-Hone in on your hotel’s personality and make your story head through your voice.
+Strengthening your brand comes from not only a fancy logo, but also each social media post.
+Hone in on your hotel’s personality and make your story heard through your voice.
 Your hotel has it’s own identity, so use each post as an opportunity to continue making that voice stronger.
-Identify your niche and stay consistent with your brand so you don’t confuse your audience.
-If you’re a luxury hotel exude luxury, if you’re an a affordable brand let your audience know what great value they are getting.
+Identify your niche and stay consistent with your brand, so you don’t confuse your audience.
+If you’re a luxury hotel, exude luxury, if you’re an affordable brand, let your audience know what great value they are getting.
 Give them what they came for!